Living-Technologies/OrgaSegment/README.md

 * Save in /models

 ---
-## Interference / predictions using OrgaSegment app
+## Inference / predictions using OrgaSegment app

 Start OrgaSegment app using command line
 ```sh